 Remini was brought into the Church of Scientology at the age of nine when her family joined.
-The Church sees children as existing on a higher spiritual plane.
-Children are immediately given a comprehensive education in the doctrine of the church, including everything from rote memorization of L. Ron Hubbard quotes to manual labor.“Because Scientologists view children as spiritual beings, you’re not treated as a kid,” Remini said on 20/20.
-“You’re given a lot of responsibility, your ego becomes extremely inflated.”
-She also explained how children are so indoctrinated that they often stay when parents leave or are expelled, breaking off all contact.
-"You're learning how to learn Scientology," Remini explains.
+According to her, the church sees children as existing on a higher spiritual plane.
+Children are immediately given a comprehensive education in the doctrine of the church, including rote memorization of L. Ron Hubbard quotes.

-Other Scientology defectors have corroborated what Remini said, including Church leader David Miscavige's niece, Jenna Miscavige Hill, who was forced to sign one of the Church's infamous billion-year-contracts at the ripe age of seven years old.
+Other Scientology defectors have made similar claims, including church leader David Miscavige's niece, Jenna Miscavige Hill, who was forced to sign one of the church's infamous billion-year contracts at the age of seven years old.
+However, she also outlines the church's allegedly abusive behavior, such as forcing children to perform manual labor.

-During her AMA, Remini replied to welsh_dragon_roar's question, "If all Scientology's secrets were revealed tomorrow, which do you think would be most shocking?" with a startling revelation:"When you reach the top of The Bridge (OTP 8) you will be told that God is lie for LRH, and there are more levels ahead, that will cost you hundreds of thousands of dollars.
+"When you reach the top of The Bridge (OTP 8) you will be told that God is a lie for LRH, and there are more levels ahead, that will cost you hundreds of thousands of dollars.
 There is no end to Scientology."

 Scientology Sex Ed

 Despite being a fairly new religion, Scientology has what some might call an old-fashioned view of sex before marriage.
 Hubbard referred to sex as "The Second Dynamic" and developed a complex system of numbers to quantify sexual urges.